walakj/foxcode/README.md

 # Foxcode

 Hello, fellow foxes!
-Welcome to Foxcode, the ultimate collection of code snippets for all your foxy needs.
-Whether you want to create a website, an app, a game, or a tool, Foxcode has you covered.
 Here are some features of Foxcode:

 - Easy to use and customize for your own projects.
 - Includes examples and tutorials for beginners and experts alike.